 - Repeat until all of the ingredients are in the pan

-- Cover the pan with the lid and cook for 15 minutes.
+- Cover the pan with a lid and cook for 15 minutes.
 Stir and use the spoon to break the potatoes into chunks.
-Cover again and leave to cook for a further 15 minutes.
+Cover again and leave to cook for a further 10 to 15 minutes.
 Stir and use the spoon again to break up the potatoes - they should be cooked through and soft enough that they mash up easily.

-- Serve with the sliced pickled beetroot and oatcakes (optional - see Tips).
+- Serve with sliced pickled beetroot and oatcakes (optional - see Tips).

 Recipe Collection Spotlight...